xiwan/xlsdb/README.md

 # xlsdb

+## Before

+1. This is a nodejs project, make sure you are comfortable with it.
+2. Since **xlsdb** can communicate with both mysql and oracle.
+The dependency is required beafore everything, especailly for [oracle](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md).
+3. This project now still in phase of active coding upload.
+Please be aware of this point.

+## Brief

 Since the Linux OS doesn't have similar tool to pdm in Windows, most of time, the programmers have to matain the db through different scripts.
 Acutually, this job is quite elbow-grease.
 There are some points need to know:

 1. Err-prone because of the typo.
 Also, the laters may not have good understanding on orignal db.